SyedDawoodMIU/PokeAdvantage/Readme.md

 ## Testing

-To run the unit tests, navigate to the `PokeAdvantage.Tests` directory and execute the following command:
+To run the unit tests, navigate to the `PokemonAdvantage.Tests` directory and execute the following command:

 ```bash
 dotnet test